 The Bubble Trick

 Now we’re moving into the weird end of the insect solution spectrum.
 But hey, we’ll try anything once.
-And that includes making essential oil-scented soap solution to fill the air with bubbles that keep the flying bugs at bay.
+And that includes making essential oil-scented soap solutions to fill the air with bubbles that keep the flying bugs at bay.
 If you think about it, it makes sense.
 Imagine trying to walk through a room filled with clear balloons — that’s what a mosquito or wasp is going through, trying to navigate a yard crowded by floating bubbles.
-Add in a smell those bugs can’t stand, and you’ve got an effective, if unconventional, pest repellent.
+Add in a smell those bugs can’t stand, and you’ve got an effective if unconventional, pest repellent.
 You can put your scented soap solution into a bubble machine, but we think it’s more fun to fill up some bubble guns and offer them to party guests to amuse themselves with as they mingle.

 Change Up Your Outdoor Lighting